Common GPA mistakes

 Your GPA

-Pick a grade and enter credits for at least one course to see your GPA.
+Pick a grade and credits for one course and your GPA shows up here — no button to press ✨

 Suppose you took three courses this term: